-While sitting around the dining room table over the holidays, did you notice a change in your parent’s behavior?
-Did their attitude or demeanor concerned you?
+Have you noticed a change in your elderly parent’s behavior?
+Has their attitude or demeanor concerned you?
 Do you have an elderly loved one or neighbor that seems to be struggling with their mental health?
 Holidays can be stressful for many of us, but the elderly can be particularly vulnerable to depression due to poor health, isolation, or cognitive impairment.
 And with the added stress of a disruptive pandemic, there may be cause for real concern.

 Depression and anxiety are not an intrinsic part of the aging process.
-If your aging parent is suffering from depression, anxiety, dementia and other mental disorders, these conditions can be treated.
+If your aging parent or loved one suffers from depression, anxiety, dementia, and other mental disorders, these conditions can be treated.
 In fact, the elderly population can benefit from treatment as much as a younger person.
-A geriatric psychiatrist may be a good option for your parent to improve their quality of life and find relief from unnecessary suffering.
+A geriatric psychiatrist may be the right choice for your loved one to improve their quality of life and find relief from unnecessary suffering.

 What is geriatric psychiatry?

-How can a geriatric psychiatrist help your mom or dad?
+How can a geriatric psychiatrist help my elderly parent or loved one?

 A geriatric psychiatrist can help your parent better manage common issues that many aging seniors face, including:

-- Grief and stress over the death of spouse, relative, or friend/neighbor
+- Grief and stress over the death of a spouse, relative, or friend/neighbor

-- Feeling of loneliness, isolation, and lack of purpose in their life
+- Feelings of loneliness, isolation, and lack of purpose in their life

 - Emotional stress caused by the challenges associated with acute illnesses and other health concerns